 Competing interests.
-All authors declare that they have no competing interests.
+The authors declare that they have no competing interests.

-Authors' contribution.
-The authors a substantial contribution to the conception of the work, acquisition, analysis, interpretation of data for the work, drafting and revising the work, final approval of the version to be published and agree to be accountable for all aspects of the work.
+Author contribution.
+The authors made a substantial contribution to the conception of the work, acquisition, analysis, interpretation of data for the work, drafting and revising the work, final approval of the version to be published and agree to be accountable for all aspects of the work.